-It’s true that the real answer is “it depends” and that’s why my quote form is interactive and serves as a conversation starter (not the final word).
+It’s true that the real answer is “it depends” and that’s why my pricing guidelines give ranges and serves as a conversation starter (not the final word).

 Here’s what your quote will and won’t be based on.

 ❌ I do not charge based only on the number of pages in your website.
 The number of pages in a website doesn’t necessarily correlate to how complex it will be to build.
 For example, you could have a one page website, but that single page has an interactive form that takes online bookings and processes payments.
 Even with one page, that type of website is more complex and requires more development time and resources than a basic static site with many pages.

 On the other hand, a hypothetical website with 1,000+ pages might have the exact same template for all those pages, meaning it wouldn’t take any more “design” time than a one-pager.

 ✅ Your quote will be priced a little bit on size and mostly based on the functionality it delivers.
 Most websites are somewhere in between the above examples: they may have many pages that are dynamically generated and use the same template, like blog posts, alongside a handful of static pages that need to be individually custom designed, like the homepage, about page, contact page, and so forth.
-Individually designed pages do factor into the price– that’s why I mention “custom designed pages/ page templates” in my interactive quote form.
-But page count doesn’t tell the whole story.
+Individually designed pages do factor into the price– that’s why I mention “custom designed pages” in pricing guidelines.
+But overall page count doesn’t tell the whole story.